willyb321/gthsManage/README.md

 # What's it for?
 Gthsmanage is used to keep the noticeboard that I made up and running in an easily managable way when I am no longer able to manage the noticeboard.
 I also made it because I was a bit bored really.
 But hey its a useful thing to make.
+Also its basically just a wrapper for some shell scripts.

 # Usage
 ```